PawanChaudhary-ai/WeatherServiceApi/README.md

 ## Features
 - Retrieve weather information for a specific city by its ID
 - Swagger UI for API documentation and testing
+- Use Postman to test the API
+- Use fidler to test the API
 - Robust error handling
 - Configurable weather data processing